 Work is very structured in Dutch culture, and common working hours are between 9am and 5pm, with employees rarely expected to work overtime.
 Decision-making processes in the workplace are very consensus-driven, which can sometimes translate into long, protracted processes in order to include all voices.

 It’s not uncommon for prospective employees to reach out directly to a company, even if there are no current jobs posted by the employer.
-These unsolicited applications are welcomed by Dutch companies and are a unique approach to source and attract labor.
+These unsolicited applications are welcomed by Dutch companies and are a unique approach to source and attract labour.